precice/precice.github.io/pages/community/community-contribute-to-precice.md

 We automate many of these checks with [GitHub actions](https://github.com/features/actions), which you will see running at the bottom of each pull request.
 To avoid pushing and waiting for the actions to run while you develop, you can alternatively install [act](https://github.com/nektos/act) to execute all or specific workflows locally, running `act` or `act -j <job_name>`.
 It requires [Docker](https://www.docker.com/) and you can get the latest binary from the [act releases](https://github.com/nektos/act/releases/latest).
 </details>

+### Adding a new tutorial to the website

+The content of the tutorials is sourced from the develop branch of the tutorials repository, which is specified in the `.gitmodules` file of the website repository.
+Hence, anything merged to develop in the tutorials appears on the website.
+Consider putting some `note` [alert box](docs-meta-cheatsheet.html#alerts) on top of your new tutorial page to describe any unreleased requirements.

+New tutorials will not directly appear on the website, but they need some additional steps.
+After merging to the tutorials develop, open a pull request with the following changes in the [website repository](https://github.com/precice/precice.github.io) ([example](https://github.com/precice/precice.github.io/pull/275)):

+1. Trigger the [update submodules workflow](https://github.com/precice/precice.github.io/actions/workflows/update-submodules.yml) and, after it completes, create a new branch and pull request (this may also happen automatically, or someone from the preCICE team may have to do it for you).
+2. Edit the [`_config.yml` file](https://github.com/precice/precice.github.io/blob/master/_config.yml) to append the directory name of your tutorial under `subprojects:`.
+3. Edit the [tutorials sidebar](https://github.com/precice/precice.github.io/blob/master/_data/sidebars/tutorial_sidebar.yml) to add your tutorial permalink (defined in the heading of the `README.md` you created) to a fitting place, next to a similar tutorial.
+4. Edit the [tutorials landing page](https://github.com/precice/precice.github.io/blob/sidebar-ff-tuts/pages/tutorials/tutorials.md) to add your tutorial to the overview.

+After your PR gets reviewed, approved, and merged, the website will be built automatically, and your tutorial will appear online in a couple of minutes.

 ## Sharing a simulation case

 Did you create a nice simulation case that could be useful for more people, but is not simple enough to serve as a tutorial?
 You can alternatively share it in the [community projects](https://precice.discourse.group/c/community-projects/11) category of our forum.